 Graduates of MMC are permitted and encouraged to audit classes free of charge.
 This allowance will be made as long as the student has already received a passing grade in the class and there is space available.
-Students of MMC will be given first priority when there is limited space in the class.
-Requests to audit classes should be submitted in writing to the Education Director prior to the start of the class.
+Matriculated students of MMC will be given first priority when there is limited space in the class (see below).
+Requests to audit classes should be submitted in writing to the Registrar prior to the start of the class.